project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 - Clone the Sunbird-devops repo using `git clone https://github.com/project-sunbird/sunbird-devops.git`
 - Copy over the generated configuration directory from the DB server`{implementation-name}-devops` to your machine
 - Modify all the configurations under **#APPLICATION CONFIGURATION** block.
-- The automated setup also creates a proxy server and like all proxy servers, it requires a SSL certificate.
+- The automated setup also creates a proxy server and like all proxy servers, it requires an SSL certificate.
 Ensure that you have a certificate and the key for the domain that you wish to use.
 - Run `cd sunbird-devops/deploy && sudo ./install-deps.sh` to install the dependencies.

 ## API Manager services